Brief Description:

 · Prof. Guilin Wen (School of Mechanical Engineering, Yanshan University (YSU), Qinhuangdao, China).
 Email: 708923890@qq.com

-· Assistant Prof. Jie Liu (School of Mechanical Engineering, Yanshan University (YSU), Qinhuangdao, China) Email: jliu@ysu.edu.cn
+· Associate Prof. Jie Liu (School of Mechanical Engineering, Yanshan University (YSU), Qinhuangdao, China) Email: jliu@ysu.edu.cn

-· Assistant Prof. Weicheng Li (School of Mechanical Engineering, Yanshan University (YSU), Qinhuangdao, China) Email: Weicheng.li@ysu.edu.cn
+· Associate Prof. Weicheng Li (School of Mechanical Engineering, Yanshan University (YSU), Qinhuangdao, China) Email: Weicheng.li@ysu.edu.cn

 Specific Topics of Interests are (but not limited to):